iBaa/PlexConnect/support/IOS_jailbreak/readme.txt

   "./install.bash"
   install by using this command

+If on iOS 6.1.3-6.1.5 run this via mobileterminal "./fix.bash"
+  This fixed it for launchtl load plexconnect at boot "./unfix.bash"
+  To remove and restore PlexConnect.bash if needed

 Respring or restart your IOS device

 To keep plexconnect running without your wifi shutting off